ocoretech/CTF-workbook/VulnTraining.md

                                 Flag 7 found by logging in Secret Portal

 Head towards the billing subdomain we found during dnsrecon and try logging in with the credentials.
-It says that the password is invalid, use brute force and find ou the correct password.
+It says that the password is invalid, use brute force and find out the correct password.

 ![image](https://github.com/ocoretech/CTF-workbook/assets/67775716/9fa72206-8223-4c3d-83c4-0f1109c172d5)